-GARI looked at the global progress on understanding physical climate risk and resilience, assessed the developing market for investors, studied feedback from stakeholder surveys and discussions, and now brings forth a set of recommendations and potential paths forward for resilience investments to shape GARI activities in the coming year.
+GARI looked at global progress to understand physical climate risks and resiliences.
+They assessed the developing market for investors, studied feedback from stakeholder surveys and discussions, and now bring forth a set of recommendations and potential paths forward for resilience investments to shape GARI activities in the coming year.

 CPI’s 2021 Global Landscape of Climate Finance tracked USD 46 billion in adaptation finance in 2019/2020, an increase of 53% from the USD 30 billion in 2017/2018.
 While this increase reflects a broader positive trend across public actors recognizing the importance and urgency of implementing climate-resilient development, adaptation finance continues to account for only a minor share of total global climate finance flows.